Neo Geo – Baseball Stars 2

 Memory Card Support: Yes.
 After losing all of your Credits, or choosing not to continue after losing a life, you can save your progress, and continue later at the exact stage you left off on.

 AES settings: When played on the AES, the game gives you a limit of 4 Credits per player.
 You get one life per Credit.
 Also, your character has a health bar, and he has to be hit 3 times before losing a life (Credit).
-You cannot alter the difficulty, and I believe the difficulty level is pre-set to Normal or perhaps MVS (Arcade) difficulty.

 Story: Your character(s) is a gravekeeper, and his task is to keep the cemetery free of ghosts and ghouls that have recently been showing up.